absw/loadstone/Readme.md

-role of the lower driver layers is to encode that information (e.g. correctness of reads/writes to peripheral registers, rules of access) in the type system through a collection of simple interfaces, so higher level constructs and business logics can be developed safely backed by the guarantees of the borrow checker.
+role of the lower driver layers is to encode that information (e.g. correctness of reads/writes to peripheral registers, rules of access) in the type system through a collection of simple interfaces, so higher level constructs and business logic can be developed safely backed by the guarantees of the borrow checker.

 This safe wrapper is already mostly implemented by the Peripheral Access Crate